"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: FINDINGS

 \section{FINDINGS}

 We found that autistic users leveraged ChatGPT to offload executive tasks, regulate emotions, translate neurodivergent-neurotypical communication, and validate their autistic identity.
-However, these perceived affordances coexist with risks of reinforcing delusional thinking, diminishing their identity, and conflicting with their sense of justice.
+However, these affordances coexist with psychological risks of reinforcing delusional thinking, diminishing their autistic identity, and conflicting with their sense of justice.